mi-ctr1/property-records-data-api/README.md

-# Pokemon Properties Data API
+# Structured Data API for Property Records

 A lightweight REST-style API for storing and retrieving structured property record data.
 Built with Python, SQLite, and Flask.